For most of my travel-writing career, coming up with a book title wasn’t an issue. Here’s how it usually went.

 Rough Guide Editor: [firmly] No. Oh, is that the phone/fire alarm/Armageddon, I’m afraid I have to go. [hastily looks through filing cabinet] Look, here’s another contract, don’t come back, I mean, look forward to seeing you in another two years.
 Bye.

-Needless to say, coming up with a proper title for my forthcoming book was a little more complicated than that.
+Needless to say, coming up with a proper title for my new book was a little more complicated than that.
 For a start, it’s not a guidebook – instead, it’s a collection of stories, adventures and experiences based on my travels.
 Old habits die hard though and ‘The Rough Guide to Jules’ sat on top of the manuscript for a few weeks before being jettisoned.

 And while it’s a travel book, it’s not a single journey, adventure or concept that I could reflect in the title.
 I didn’t travel ‘Across the Andes by Frog’ – sadly, because that’s just about the greatest travel title of all time (one of Michael Palin’s ‘Ripping Yarns’, as it happens).
 Nor did I go for a short walk in the Hindu Kush, travel the road to Oxiana, spend a year in Provence, drive over some lemons, or do any eating, praying or loving – though come to think of it, any of those would be a great title for a travel book.
 Note to self.